nathancarter/weblurch/doc/plan.md

    able to draw on top of the menus and toolbars.
  * Bubble tags are not drawn at retina resolution on Macs with retina displays.
 [See my question about how to fix this problem here.](http://stackoverflow.com/questions/30537138/rendering-html-to-canvas-on-retina-displays)
+ * Complete [the unit test for the DOM Utils package](../test/domutils-spec.litcoffee).
+See the end of that file for the few missing tests.

 ## Functions in Group Types